rtzbyte/pms-api/source/index.html.md

 # Booking Suite Developer Platform

-## What is the Booking Suite Developer's Platform
+## What is the Booking Suite Developer Platform

 content here